 3.2.2.1.
-Identity
+Authentication of Organization Identity

 For Certificates whose Applicant is a Legal Entity, the Apple Public CA confirms that the Applicant, the Applicant's jurisdiction of incorporation, registration, or place of business is not on any United States Government denied list, list of prohibited persons, or other list that prohibits doing business with such organization.